-Instagram says photo and video ads rolling out to U.S. users soonAlex Wagner - Deputy Managing Editor, News Desk
+Instagram says photo and video ads rolling out to U.S. users soonAlex Wagner - Editorial Director of News and Content

 After recently confirming that Instagram would begin selling ads within the next year, the company today shed some more light on its advertising plans and how it intends to display those ads to users.

 In a post on its official blog, Instagram explains that U.S.-based users may begin seeing "an occasional ad" pop up in their feeds in the next couple of months.
 Because users are unaccustomed to seeing content from brands that they don't already follow, the firm says that it plans to start out slowly with "a small number" photos and videos that it says will be high-quality.